collectd/collectd.github.io/documentation/manpages/collectd-snmp.md

 - **Type** _type_

-    collectd's type that is to be used, e. g. "if\_octets" for interface traffic or "users" for a user count.
+    collectd's type that is to be used, e.Â g. "if\_octets" for interface traffic or "users" for a user count.
 The types are read from the **TypesDB** (see [collectd.conf(5)](http://man.he.net/man5/collectd.conf)), so you may want to check for which types are defined.
 See [types.db(5)](http://man.he.net/man5/types.db) for a description of the format of this file.